scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 that supports the gradual development of a document with interleaved code, results, and exposition.

-Yet despite the greatly improved capabilities of these tools for computational interaction, the spirit of the interactive interpreter has not been restored: there is an ongoing disconnect between data and its representation.
+Yet despite the greatly improved interactive capabilities of these tools, the spirit of the original interpreter has not been restored: there is an ongoing disconnect between data and its representation.
 This artificial distinction is a lingering consequence of a text-only world and has resulted in a strict split between how we conceptualize 'simple' and 'complex' data.
-Simple data returned from an operation is rendered directly in the interpreter (as strings, short lists, small arrays, etc.), but more complex data requires an extremely detailed set of explicit steps using external plotting packages such as Matplotlib [Mpl]_ before results can be revealed in a graphical representation.
+Simple data returned from an operation is rendered directly in the interpreter (as strings, short lists, etc.), but more complex data requires an extremely detailed set of explicit steps using external plotting packages such as Matplotlib [Mpl]_ before results can be revealed in a graphical representation.

 Here we introduce HoloViews, a library of simple classes designed to provide an immediately available representation for even complex data